What am I gonna get out of this? We are constantly asking ourselves that.

 So perhaps next time suggest to yourself to leave your home a few minutes early and sit at your coffee shop, or sit at a restaurant for dinner instead of ordering take out and Netflix.
 Engage with those around you and give something of you to others on a daily basis.

-And pick to stay.
+And choose to stay.

 Arrive at a place, stay, sit down, and let go of the rush rush rush.
 Give your presence and present-ness to those around you.